Alice-Rez/devsecops/sonarqube-setup.md

 cat /proc/sys/vm/max_map_count   # should print 262144
 ```

+- this need to be performed again on every Rancher Desktop restart

 ## 2. start SonarQube with Postgres

 - it needs postgres to store the data - otherwise it will never start